 - If the email is obviously malicious go ahead and delete the email after reporting it.

-- If you have questions or doubts about the legitimacy of an email contact your IT support team.
+- Do you have questions or doubts about the legitimacy of an email?
+Contact your IT support team.
 If you are a Calyx client, please visit our support page for directions on how to engage IT support.